 - any other relevant information.

-- What are the details of the Job that the applicant is going to do in the UK?
+- What are the details of the Job that you (the applicant) are going to do in the UK?

 - Can you explain your role as a Tier 2 Worker in the UK?